aaron-casper/chatbot/README.md

 To use speedloader.py, fill ./corpus.txt with example sentences you want your markov bot to "learn".
 Then run speedloader.py and restart your bot.
 Congratulations, you now have a "smarter" bot.

+the included example corpus.txt is the lyrics to "GWAR - New Plague", and should start your bot off with a nice offensive lexicon.  the example brain.json included has been trained on GWAR lyrics, Tarantino films, IRC chatrooms, and other seedy things.  use at your own risk